Adkins, Arthur W.H. 1962. "Heidegger and Language." Philosophy no. 37:229-237.

 Versényi, Laszlo.
 1965.
 Heidegger, Being, and Truth.
 New Haven: Yale University Press.

 Vigo, Alejandro.
 1994.
 "Wahrheit, Logos Und Praxis.
 Die Trasformation Der Aristotelischen Wahrheitskonzeption Durch Heidegger."
-Internationale Zeitschrift für Philosophie
+Internationale Zeitschrift für Philosophie no. 1:73-95.

 Ward, James F. 1995.
 Heidegger's Political Thinking.
 Amherst: University of Massachusetts Press.